 How long does the program take to complete?

-The Ph.D. in School Psychology is a 64-credit-hour program that can be completed in three to five years.
-Years one and two consist of course work and field-based externships, while years three and four are comprised of dissertation work and an internship.
-Once you are enrolled, you may apply for an option of completing the program in three years if your relevant experience and course work meets APA training standards.
+The Ph.D. in School Psychology is a 64-credit-hour program that is typically completed in three to five years.
+Years one, two, and three typically consist of course work and field-based externships, while years four and five are typically comprised of dissertation work and an internship.